IBM-Cloud/gp-python-client/demo/README.md

 -------------
 In order to run the demo, you must first create a new Globalization Pipeline service instance.
-You can name the instance whatever you'd like, but the ``manifest.yml`` file must be updated to reflect the name, currently the service instance name is ``Globalization Pipeline-py-demo``.
+You can name the instance whatever you'd like, but the manifest.yml` file must be updated to reflect the name, currently the service instance name is `Globalization Pipeline-py-demo.

-Next, create a new bundle in this instance and name is ``demo``; you can use another name, but ``main.py`` must then be updated accordingly.
+Next, create a new bundle in this instance and name it `demo`; you can use another name, but `main.py` must then be updated accordingly.

-Use ``messages.json`` as the source file and select as many target languages as you'd like.
+Use `messages.json` as the source file and select as many target languages as you'd like.

 Run the demo